anodyne/nova3/docs/developing/file-structure.md

 ### module

 Any third-party modules are stored here.
-Modules must be namespaced with `Model\{Folder}`.
+Modules must be namespaced with `Module\{Folder}`.

 ### start